zopefoundation/zope.viewlet/src/zope/viewlet/directives.rst

   >>> viewlet = zope.component.getMultiAdapter(
   ...     (content, request, view, manager), interfaces.IViewlet, name='sport')
   >>> viewlet()
-  u'Red Sox vs. White Sox'
+  'Red Sox vs. White Sox'

 It should also be possible to specify an alternative attribute of the class to be rendered upon calling the viewlet: